 (8) All security personnel shall be trained in approved methods of defensive tactics and the use of force to control inmates.

-(9) All part-time staff, consultants, contractual personnel, shall receive formal orientation appropriate to their assignments, and shall agree in writing to abide by all facility policies and procedures, particularly those relating to security, and the confidentiality of information, Conflict of Interest,.
+(9) All part-time staff, consultants, contractual personnel, volunteers and vendors shall receive formal orientation appropriate to their assignments, and shall agree in writing to abide by all facility policies and procedures, particularly those relating to security, the confidentiality of information, suicide prevention, PREA, Conflict of Interest, and ADA.

 916.01: Information System Guidelines